Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

 .. rst-class:: build
 .. container::

-    When we exectute the script at the command line, we will be running this function.
+    When we execute the script at the command line, we will be running this function.

     But before we try it out, let's update the name we use so we don't have to